-- 1.1 This procedure applies to all direct BHCC employed teaching staff. - 1.2 It is for the relevant co-head teacher to determine the duties to be carried out by each post holder.
+- 1.1 This procedure applies to all direct BHCC employed teaching staff. - 1.2 It is for the relevant service manager to determine the duties to be carried out by each post holder.
 For teachers this will be subject to the provisions of the Schoolteachers Pay and Conditions document.
 In order to carry out these responsibilities, LAs should agree a pay policy and ensure, as far as possible, that all employees are treated fairly. - 1.3 An individual employee may, however, consider that his/her post is not graded correctly.
 In this context, the grading of posts for qualified teachers shall represent the allowance(s) awarded (including TLRs) and for teachers on the leadership scale, it shall represent the spinal column point determined for the post.
-The procedure set out below will enable such employees to discuss their salary with the co-head teachers on both an informal and formal basis and the right to a personal hearing initially before the Management Committee and ultimately the Assistant Director Education & Skills at the LA.
-These arrangements are separate from other grievances and are not to be dealt with under the grievance procedure. - 1.4 A salary grading appeal would be considered under this procedure where: - ◆ There has been a significant increase in responsibilities undertaken by the post holder since his/her post was graded. - ♦ The employee considers that the original grading of the post did not accurately reflect the responsibilities undertaken. - The employee considers that his/her post is not graded appropriately in comparison with other posts within the school/college or within the LEA generally.
+The procedure set out below will enable such employees to discuss their salary with the head of service on both an informal and formal basis and the right to a personal hearing before the Assistant Director Education & Skills at the LA.
+These arrangements are separate from other grievances and are not to be dealt with under the grievance procedure. - 1.4 A salary grading appeal would be considered under this procedure where: - ◆ There has been a significant increase in responsibilities undertaken by the post holder since his/her post was graded. - ♦ The employee considers that the original grading of the post did not accurately reflect the responsibilities undertaken. - ◆ The employee considers that his/her post is not graded appropriately in comparison with other posts within the school/college or within the LEA generally.